regularlady/googlepay/README.md

     $ gem install googlepay

+## Try It

+To try an implementation of the gem, try it [here](https://google-pay-demo.herokuapp.com/) or view the demo code [here](https://github.com/regularlady/googlepay-demo).

 ## Setup

 In order to use the googlepay gem, you will need to have a Google Service account setup.